NIH/NBIB R01: Development of a Video-Based Personal Protective Equipment Monitoring System

 The purpose of this research program was to develop innovative approaches for real-time presentation of process information to support situation awareness and collaborative work of interdisciplinary trauma resuscitation teams.
 The research will examine how context-specific information should be presented to support teamwork while accounting for team members’ perceptual and cognitive limitations. |

-Zellner, K., Sarcevic, A., Barnouw, M., Krentsa, M. A., Sullivan, T. M., Kim, M. S., and Burd, R. S., "Extending activity theory analysis with speech to address teamwork delays during life-saving interventions through computerized support," to appear in Proceedings of the ACM on Human-Computer Interaction (PACM HCI), Vol. 9, Issue CSCW, Article No. TBD, January 2025.
+Zellner, K., Sarcevic, A., Barnouw, M., Krentsa, M. A., Sullivan, T. M., Kim, M. S., and Burd, R. S., "Addressing Teamwork Delays during Life-Saving Interventions through an Activity Theory-Informed Analysis," Proceedings of the ACM on Human-Computer Interaction (PACM HCI), Vol. 9, Issue 1, Article No. Group16 (23 pages), January 2025.

 Kim, M. S., Park, B., Sippel, G. J., Mun, A. H., Yang, W., Carthy, K. H., Fernandez, E., Linguraru, M. G., Sarcevic, A., Marsic, I., and Burd, R. S., "Comparative analysis of personal protective equipment nonadherence detection: Computer vision versus human observers," Journal of American Medical Informatics Association (JAMIA).
 Published online first: October 14, 2024.